WinSCP

-WinSCP (Windows Secure Copy) is a free and open-source SSH File Transfer Protocol (SFTP), File Transfer Protocol (FTP), WebDAV, Amazon S3, and secure copy protocol (SCP) client for Microsoft Windows.
+WinSCP (Windows Secure Copy) is a file manager, SSH File Transfer Protocol (SFTP), File Transfer Protocol (FTP), WebDAV, Amazon S3, and secure copy protocol (SCP) client for Microsoft Windows.
+The WinSCP project has released its source code on GitHub under an open source license, while the program itself is distributed as proprietary freeware.

+Program

 Its main function is secure file transfer between a local computer and a remote server.
 Beyond this, WinSCP offers basic file manager and file synchronization functionality.
 For secure transfers, it uses the Secure Shell protocol (SSH) and supports the SCP protocol in addition to SFTP.

 Development of WinSCP started around March 2000 and continues.
 Originally it was hosted by the University of Economics in Prague, where its author worked at the time.
-Since July 16, 2003, it is licensed under the GNU GPL.
+Since July 16, 2003, the program and its source code is licensed under the GNU GPL.
 It is hosted on SourceForge and GitHub.

 WinSCP is based on the implementation of the SSH protocol from PuTTY and FTP protocol from FileZilla.
 It is also available as a plugin for Altap Salamander file manager, and there exists a third-party plugin for the FAR file manager.